nodejs/node-addon-api/doc/function_reference.md

 When the count is greater than 0, a FunctionReference is not eligible for garbage collection.
 This ensures that the Function will remain accessible, even if the original reference to it is no longer available.
-FunctionReference allows to call the referenced JavaScript function object from a native add-on with two different methods: `Call` and `MackeCallback`.
+FunctionReference allows the referenced JavaScript function object  to be called from a native add-on with two different methods: `Call` and `MakeCallback`.
+See the documentation for [Function](function.md) for when `Call` should be used instead of `MakeCallback` and vice-versa.

 The `FunctionReference` class inherits its behavior from the `Reference` class (for more info see: [Reference](reference.md)).